by Editorial Staff

 "In terms of audience data, the main challenge today is breaking the silos, building a unified view, and making sure our clients can access and easily understand the numbers we gather for them.
 This is why we have been developing analytical tools like the ones I mentioned above for Forge.
 Thanks to these unique tools, clients can get insights, make informed decisions, and therefore evolve their platforms.
 Not to mention the countless possibilities to better tailor their products and content to a more strategic approach for their audiences."

 "These are just snapshots of a bigger picture in the world of digital and mobile.
-But what emerges is a clear fact - content creation needs to be supported by a seamless content management system and greater flexibility naturally reflects better opportunities for monetisation.
+But what emerges is a clear fact - content creation needs to be supported by a seamless publishing platform and greater flexibility naturally reflects better opportunities for monetisation.

 "Ultimately, storytelling at the core of any content strategy will need to be channelled through a ‘one-stop-shop’ digital platform where users are going to spend most of their time, accessing several sources of information in real-time and finding ways to build connections with other groups of fans.
 This is underpinned by the need to have a sophisticated way of using data to address the relevant strategy and its implementation quickly."